zhangguanghuib/NewCommerceSDK/POS_Samples/Notification-Sample/README.md

-Recording can be found from here: https://microsoftapc-my.sharepoint.com/personal/guazha_microsoft_com/Documents/Recordings/POS%20%20customization%20function%20demonstration-20230228_162704-Meeting%20Recording.mp4?web=1
+Recording can be found from here<br/>: https://microsoftapc-my.sharepoint.com/personal/guazha_microsoft_com/Documents/Recordings/POS%20%20customization%20function%20demonstration-20230228_162704-Meeting%20Recording.mp4?web=1

 1. This sample is to show how to give user notification when orders pickup comes: